The Kafue National Park is located in the centre of Western Zambia. The Kafue is the oldest and largest National Park in Zambia.

-The expanse of the Kafue is 22 400 square kilometers.
-Due to the size of the park there are many untouched areas, which allows for larges tracts of virgin bush.
+The expanse of the Kafue is 22 400 square kilometres.
+Due to the size of the park, there are many untouched areas, which allows for large tracts of virgin bush.

 The best time to visit the Kafue National Park is in the dry season - from June to October.
-In the wetter months of November through to April the park is inaccessible due to heavy rain.
+In the wetter months of November through to April, the park is inaccessible due to heavy rain.
 There are some camps that are open for 12 months (or as near as possible), and this ‘green’ season is particularly lush.
 The Kafue National Park is a birder’s paradise with over 500 species recorded.

 Travellers looking for a Zambia safari in an untouched wilderness, with a unique diversity of species should definitely choose the Kafue National Park.